Class Documentation

 Element *e = new Element(string Symbol, string State);

-where Symbol is the element symbol, e.g. Al for Aluminium, and State is the physical state.
+where Z is the element atomic number, Symbol is the symbol, e.g. Al for Aluminum, and State is the physical state (see List of Elements.)

 The physical state can be "G" for a gas, "L" for a liquid or "S" for a solid.
 If a state is not given, the element is assumed to be in the physical state at 1 atmosphere and 20° C. For example, Hydrogen gas and liquid Hydrogen Element objects could be instantiated as follows,